 The Landwasser Viaduct is a single-track six-arched curved limestone railway viaduct reaching 65 meters high.
 It lies in the canton Graubünden, starting from Schmitten to Filisur.
 The Landwasser Viaduct has been on the UNESCO World Heritage list since mid-July 2008.

-If you would like to read more about Filisur, you can check out our article Exploring The Beautiful Village Of Filisur.
+If you would like to read more about Filisur and the Landwasser Viaduct, you can check out the following articles: